emahuni/em-async-events/README.md

 Easier and more useful Vue event bus management with zero dependencies.

 ## Features
-- stoppable events and listeners
+- **stoppable events and listeners**; stop an event from firing on other callbacks when it hits a specific callback or on the first callback
-- automated event management:
+- **automated event management:**
   - auto-removal of listeners on destruction
   - expirable listeners that listen for a specified time before they are almost removed
-- async/hookable events that get responses from listeners
+- **async/hookable events** that get responses from listeners
+- **lingering events;** these are events that are fired and used by current listeners, but wait for newer listeners until a specified time before being discarded.
+- **multiple callbacks and events registrations:**
+    - handle multiple events with one callback.
+    - invoke/fire multiple callbacks from multiple events.
+    - register these using atomic statements.
+- doesn't pollute your Vue prototype

 ## Installation
 ```javascript